 In the second quatrain of ‘Sonnet 90,’ the speaker tells the young man, with Evan and emotion, that he does not want to go through the experience of believing he has maintained his relationship with the youth only to find out that this was not the case.
 He does not want to believe that his “heart” has avoided “the sorrow”.
 It would be too much to bear if after the misfortunes he’s currently experiencing, he then had to deal with the youth’s rejection.

-Shakespeare uses a metaphor in the next two lines of this on it.
+Shakespeare uses a metaphor in the next two lines.
 He asked the fair youth through his speaker to not turn his “windy night” into a “rainy morrow”.
 This is just a slightly different and more poetic way of reiterating what he said before.
 He wants his misfortunes all at once not extended over a prolonged period of time.

 If thou wilt leave me, do not leave me last,